 One of the aims of the law school admissions process is to identify those individuals who have the intellectual and personal characteristics necessary to succeed in the law school classroom.
-To determine capacity to succeed, law schools rely on a variety of proxies including letters of recommendation as well as undergraduate GPA, and LSAT score.
+To determine capacity to succeed, law schools rely on a variety of proxies including letters of recommendation as well as undergraduate GPA and LSAT score.

 In short, law schools want to know how you will perform in the law school classroom, and letters of recommendation from academic sources can inform law schools how you performed in the college classroom.

-1. Who Do Law Schools Prefer?
+1. Whom Do Law Schools Prefer?

 Professor or TA?